wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/when_to_use_do_not_track.md

 description: "This FAQ explains when not to use do_not_track Analytics"
 ---

-Tyk allows analytics to be recorded for API endpoints.
-This can increase the CPU load and reduce the RPS (requests per second).
+Tyk allows analytics to be recorded and stored in backend storage for API endpoints, via [Tyk Pump]({{< ref "tyk-stack/tyk-pump/tyk-analytics-record-fields" >}}).
+Example details include: the originating host, API version, request method, request path etc. This can introduce the problem of increased CPU load and reduced RPS (requests per second).

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" alt="High CPU load" width="864px" >}}